 Best Glasses for Round Faces (Designer Frames Guide)

 If you have a round face shape, the most flattering frames tend to add definition — think cleaner lines, sharper corners, and a little more structure.
-This guide explains exactly what to look for (and what to avoid), with direct links to shop designer frames at Burghley & Co.

 How to tell if you have a round face